Can I Trust Cloud Backups?

 It’s just not practical to back up everything online.

 For example, it would take days, if not weeks, to upload a complete image backup of your machine.
-This is because of the limited upload speed of your internet connection compared to the size of the image.
+This is due to the limited upload speed of your internet connection compared to the size of the image.

 The implication is simple: if you have a major system failure and lose everything, your online backup won’t help restore your machine.
 It’ll restore your data after you’ve rebuilt your machine and reinstalled the operating system and applications.